weaviate/weaviate-io/developers/weaviate/installation/gc-marketplace.md

 #### Suggested configurations

-- The default values for settings such as `global query limit`, `modules` and `storage size` should be suitable for a majority of cases.
+- The default values for settings such as `Global Query limit`, `Modules` and `Storage Size` should be suitable for a majority of cases.
 - `Storage size`: For production environments, at least 500GB per pod is recommended.
 (Smaller disks may be sufficient for dev environments.)
 <!-- - `weaviateAuthType`: We recommend not running Weaviate with anonymous access.
 We suggest setting it to `apikey` and setting a key, for example by excuting `pwgen -A -s 32` to generate a random string. -->